National Grid (Great Britain): Triad demand

 'Triad demand' is a metric of demand which reports retrospectively three numbers about peak demand between November and February (inclusive) each winter.
 In order to encourage usage of the National Grid to be less 'peaky', the triad is used as the basis for extra charges paid by the users (the licensed electricity suppliers) to the National Grid: the users pay less if they can manage their usage so as to be less peaky.

 For each year's calculation, historic system demand metrics are analysed to determine three half-hour periods of high average demand; the three periods are known as triads.
 The periods are (a) the period of peak system demand, and (b) two other periods of highest demand which are separated from peak system demand and from each other by at least ten days.

-For power stations, the chargeable demand is only the net site demand (per CUSC rule 14.17.10), so when the site is net exporting (i.e. total metered generation at that site exceeds total separately-metered station demand), that separately-metered station demand shall not be liable for demand TNUoS charges in relation to the station demand at triad.
+For power stations, the chargeable demand is only the net site demand (per CUSC rule 14.17.10), so when the site is net exporting (i.e. total metered generation at that site exceeds total separately metered station demand), that separately metered station demand shall not be liable for demand TNUoS charges in relation to the station demand at triad.

 Triad dates in recent years were:

-In April of each year, each licensed electricity supplier (such as Centrica, BGB, etc.) is charged a yearly fee for the load it imposed on the grid during those three half-hours of the previous winter.
-Exact charges vary depending on the distance from the centre of the network, but in the South West it is £21,000/MW.
-The average for the whole country is about £15,000/MW.
-This is a means for National Grid to recover some of its costs, and to impose an incentive on users to minimise consumption at peak, thereby easing the need for investment in the system.
-It is estimated that these charges reduced peak load by about 1 GW out of say 57 GW.

 This is the main source of income which National Grid uses to cover its costs for high-voltage long-distance transmission (lower voltage distribution is charged separately).
 The grid also charges an annual fee to cover the cost of generators, distribution networks and large industrial users connecting.

 Triad charges encourage users to cut load at peak periods; this is often achieved by using diesel generators.
 Such generators are also routinely used by National Grid.